cev-api/Wurst7-CevAPI/README.md

 - Live updates for selected blocks, meaning you can adjust them on the fly without resetting the hack
 - Added tracer option
 - Added sticky area mode which makes the scan anchored instead of re-centering when you move
-- Updated natural blocks list to latest versions
+- Updated natural blocks list to latest versions (including trial chambers)
 - Added HackList count

 ### MobESP Improvements